-About 5 to 10 percent of all patients with low back pain have sciatica, but there are a few personal and occupational risk factors that increase the odds for developing sciatica nerve pain.
+About 5 to 10 percent of all patients with low back pain have sciatica, but there are a few personal and occupational risk factors that increase the odds of developing sciatica nerve pain.
 These factors are older age, being tall, high levels of mental stress, being overweight or obese, sitting for long periods, smoking, and high amounts of exposure to vibration from vehicles.

-Most of these risk factors cause inflammation and makes it harder to heal from injuries and even increases pain.
-To fight inflammation and improve your odds of feeling better more quickly, eat nutrient-dense healing diet, avoid smoking and recreational drugs, get exercise, and get good sleep.
+Most of these risk factors cause inflammation and makes it harder to heal from injuries and even increase pain.
+To fight inflammation and improve your odds of feeling better more quickly, eat a nutrient-dense healing diet, avoid smoking and recreational drugs, get exercise, and get good sleep.
 Reducing inflammation may even prevent cancer.

-Having back pain is something most people deal with at one point or another in their lives, and usually it’s in the form of sciatica nerve pain.
+Having back pain is something most people deal with at one point or another in their lives, and usually, it’s in the form of sciatica nerve pain.
 Herniated spinal discs and inflammation are the biggest reasons for sciatica nerve pain.
-The best thing that you can do is to start stretching and move your back muscles to prevent this painful condition.
+The best thing that you can do is to start stretching and moving your back muscles to prevent this painful condition.
 If symptoms persist or worsen consult your doctor.

 What does sciatica nerve pain feel like?

 The pain associated with this common symptom commonly begins in your lower back and spreads throughout your legs, buttocks, calf, thigh and foot.
 This happens when your nerves become injured, thus causing sciatica.